Dr Sarah McCrimmon

 This is a comprehensive assessment of an individual's cognitive ('thinking') skills and can be used to identify strengths and weaknesses, contribute towards diagnosis (e.g. dementia) or provide recommendations for further rehabilitation.

-I am available to provide regular or ad hoc supervision and consultation to other psychologists and healthcare professionals.
-I am listed on the Register of Applied Psychology Practice Supervisors, thereby qualified to supervise clinical psychologists completing the Qualification in Clinical Neuropsychology.
+I am able to provide regular or ad hoc supervision, training and consultation to other psychologists and healthcare professionals.
+I am listed on the Register of Applied Psychology Practice Supervisors and have extensive experience of facilitating group and individual supervision sessions in my NHS role.